132nd-vWing/132-TRP-388/TRP/PRE/PRE-01/Website Text.md

 ## Trainee Preparation:
 The trainee should have either:
-* Attended a class introduction
+* Attended a class induction.
-* Been invited to undertake the conversion to type course
+* Been invited to undertake the conversion to type course.

 ## Instructor Preparation:
 Not required.